The question isn’t so much ‘what’, but rather, ‘who?’

 I am a product of two worlds much like Superman (yes, I’m comparing myself to Superman) – the East and the West.
 Born in HK, I immigrated to Canada as a child and lived happily until the ripe age of 19, when I returned to Hong Kong to drink cheap beers.
 But because I still look 100% Chinese and 0% Western, I am often mistakenly considered by some to be a Hong Kong local.

-The point is: though I look like a local, I’ve been raised through Western teachings, so I’m at best only 50% Hong Kong-ian.
-Hence the name, ‘Quasi-Local‘.
+The point is: though I look like a local, I’ve been raised through equal amounts of Chinese and Western teachings, so I’m at best only about 50% Hong Kong-ian.
+Hence the name, “Quasi-Local”.

 There’s Also William